thundergolfer/thundergolfer.github.io/collections/_reviews/the-call-of-the-wild-jack-london.md

 ---

-It's possibly a bit embarrassing how much art, literature, and poetry I've become engaged with because it was feature in a James Bond movie.
+It's possibly a bit embarrassing how much art, literature, and poetry I've become engaged with because it was featured in a James Bond movie.
 Well, I'm sorry, but I finally got into Jack London after one of his quotes was used at the end of _No Time To Die_:

 > “The proper function of man is to live, not to exist.
 I shall not waste my days in trying to prolong them.
 I shall use my time.”